hackolade/studio-cli-github-actions-examples/README.md

 > [!TIP]
 >In order to significantly save bandwidth, it is advised to build the image and push the image to Docker Hub or your own private Container registry of choice.

-In the example we will suppose we have the image ***studio:latest*** hosted on Docker Hub with the plugins we want to use.
+In the example we  have the image ***studio:latest*** hosted on Docker Hub with the plugins we want to use.

 ```bash
 docker buildx build -t studio:latest --push .